Colleges by Location

 Books and Supplies

-The approximate price of books and supplies for a college or university should also be taken into account as another significant financial factor.
-The cost of books and supplies for full-time students of this school is estimated at about $1,200.
+The estimated cost of books and supplies for a college or university should also be taken into consideration as another important financial factor.
+Most students have to spend about $1,200 for books and supplies during their time at Auburn University.

 Boarding